aldebaran/qibuild/doc/guide/using_toolchains.rst

   Toolchain linux32: adding package world

-You can see that the feed has been store in qibuild configuration:
+You can see that the feed has been stored in your qibuild configuration:

 .. code-block:: console